sbabic/swupdate/_sources/handlers.txt

 - my_image_type : string identifying the own new image type.
 - my_handler : pointer to the installer to be registered.
-- data : an optional pointer to an own structure, that swupdate saves in the handlers' list and pass to the handler when it will be executed.
+- data : an optional pointer to an own structure, that SWUpdate saves in the handlers' list and pass to the handler when it will be executed.